ajRiverav/jhuProjects/README.md

 # jhuProjects
-[WORK IN PROGRESS as of Sept 10 2016]
+[WORK IN PROGRESS as of Sept 18 2016]

-A collection of interesting, memorable, and..well, mundane projects developed for and during my master's degree at JHU
+A collection of interesting, memorable, and well... mundane projects developed for and during my bachellor's and master's degree at PUPR(San Juan, PR) and JHU(Baltimore,MD), respectively.

 ### [Basic Fish Classifier](https://github.com/ajRiverav/jhuProjects/tree/master/Basic%20Fish%20Classifier)